MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Get-CauReport.md

 ```

 The first command gets the last updating run report summary from the cluster named Contoso-FC1 and
-stores the result in the variable named $CauReportSummary.
+stores the result in the variable named `$CauReportSummary`.

 The second command gets the detailed report from the information stored in the $CauReportSummary
 variable.